crossplane/crossplane/design/one-pager-resource-reclaim-policy.md

 ## Terminology

 * **`External Resource`**: an infrastructure resource that runs outside of Crossplane (i.e. an S3 Bucket on AWS).
-* **`Concrete Resource`**: a Kubernetes resource that is responsible for managing an external resource (recieves configuration details from the `ResourceClass` and `ResourceClaim`).
-It is of type `Resource` but will be referred to as `Concrete Resource` consistently here to avoid confusion.
+* **`Managed Resource`**: a Kubernetes resource that is responsible for managing an external resource (recieves configuration details from the `ResourceClass` and `ResourceClaim`).
+It is of type `Resource` but will be referred to as `Managed Resource` consistently here to avoid confusion.
 * **`ResourceClass`**: a Kubernetes resource that contains implementation details specific to a certain environment or deployment, and policies related to a kind of resource.
 * **`ResourceClaim`**: a Kubernetes resource that captures the desired configuration of a resource from the perspective of a workload or application.

 ## Background

 Crossplane resource classes allow for a `reclaimPolicy` to be set on creation.
 Acceptable values for `reclaimPolicy` are `Delete` or `Retain`.
-This value informs Crossplane of how to behave when a `Concrete Resource` is deleted.
-If the policy is set to `Delete`, the `External Resource` will be deleted when the `Concrete Resource` is deleted, which is generally triggered by the deletetion of a `Resource Claim` for that `Concrete Resource`.
-If set to `Retain`, the `Concrete Resource` will be deleted, but the `External Resource` will persist.
+This value informs Crossplane of how to behave when a `Managed Resource` is deleted.
+If the policy is set to `Delete`, the `External Resource` will be deleted when the `Managed Resource` is deleted, which is generally triggered by the deletion of a `Resource Claim` for that `Managed Resource`.
+If set to `Retain`, the `Managed Resource` will be deleted, but the `External Resource` will persist.

-*Note: `reclaimPolicy` is not a required field for a `ResourceClass`.
-If it is not supplied, the `Concrete Resource` will be created with it's default `reclaimPolicy`.
-Currenty, every `Concrete Resource` in Crossplane defaults to `Retain`.*
+## Comparison to Kubernetes Persistent Volumes

+Kubernetes introduces the `PersistentVolume`, `PersistentVolumeClaim` and `StorageClass` resources.
+These roughly map to the following Crossplane resources:

+* The external storage asset --> `External Resource`
+* `PersistentVolume` --> `Managed Resource`
+* `StorageClass` --> `ResourceClass`
+* `PersistentVolumeClaim` --> `ResourceClaim`

+Like `Managed Resources` in Crossplane, `PersistentVolumes` can have their `reclaimPolicy` set directly if they are manually provisioned, or by a `StorageClass` if provisioned dynamically.
+If the `PersistentVolume` is provisioned manually, it will keep its `reclaimPolicy` throughout its lifecycle even if it is eventually managed by a `StorageClass` with a different `reclaimPolicy`.

+Dynamic provisioning occurs when an administrator has created a `StorageClass` and a `PersistentVolumeClaim` requests storage by referencing that class.
+This is similar to a `ResourceClaim` referencing a `ResourceClass` in Crossplane.
+In both situations, the `Managed Resource` or `PersistentVolume` will inherit the `reclaimPolicy` of the `ResourceClass` or `StorageClass`.
+However, in Kubernetes if no `reclaimPolicy` is set on the `StorageClass` the `PersistentVolume` will default to `Delete`, while in Crossplane a `ResourceClass` without a specified `reclaimPolicy` will cause the `Managed Resource` to default to `Retain`.

+The most significant difference between resources in Crossplane and persistent volumes in Kubernetes is what happens upon deletion.
+In Kubernetes, the `reclaimPolicy` dictates what happens to the `PersistentVolume` when a `PersistentVolumeClaim` is deleted.
+In Crossplane, the `reclaimPolicy` dictates what happens to the `External Resource` when a `ResourceClaim` is deleted.

+For example, consider the following scenarios:

+**Kubernetes:** A `PersistentVolume` exists with a `reclaimPolicy` set to `Retain`.
+A `PersistentVolumeClaim` that was responsible for the dynamic provisioning of that `PersistentVolume` via reference to a `StorageClass` is deleted.
+The `reclaimPolicy` of the `PersistentVolume` results in the Kubernetes object being retained, and thus the external storage asset being retained.

+**Crossplane:** A `Managed Resource` exists with a `reclaimPolicy` set to `Retain`.
+A `ResourceClaim` that was responsible for the dynamic provisioning of that `Managed Resource` via reference to a `ResourceClass` is deleted.
+The `reclaimPolicy` of the `Managed Resource` results in the Kubernetes object being *deleted*, but the `External Resource` being retained.

+In short, reclaim policies in Crossplane manage the relationship between a `ResourceClaim` and the `External Resource`, while reclaim policies in Kubernetes persistent volumes manage the relationship between the `PersistentVolumeClaim` and the `PersistentVolume` Kubernetes object.

 ## Workflow